giojacuzzi/avian-bioacoustics-oesf/README.md

-# avian-bioacoustics-oesf
+# few-shot-transfer-learning-bioacoustics
-Few-shot transfer learning with BirdNET to enable monitoring of avian biodiversity and vocalization behavior in Washington's Olympic Experimental State Forest
+Few-shot transfer learning with BirdNET to enable acoustic monitoring of wildlife communities.

 ### About